Lovinity/wwsu/README.md

 Edit a host. **Requires authorization**
  - A request to edit a host will be blocked if the provided admin or authorized parameter is false, and there are 1 or less authorized admin hosts.
 This is to prevent accidental lockout from the system.
  - Modifying the "host" (host name) is not implemented; this should never change as it is based off of the client / device and not something configured.
+ - **WARNING:** As of version 5.0.0, this endpoint will require directors/auth authorization instead of hosts/get authorization.
 #### Request
 | key | criteria |
 |--|--|